elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_smartiot.md

 ![](./images/smartiot_14.jpg)

-Connect to Kids'IoT platform, User Token(Currently miswritting as ID) is the only indentification code for the account which can not be revised.
+Connect to Smart'IoT platform, User Token(Currently miswritting as ID) is the only indentification code for the account which can not be revised.

 ![](./images/smartiot_15.jpg)